org-tigris-jsapar/jsapar-examples/README.md

 ## b3 Convert Java Beans to CSV
 * Converting Java Beans one by one into CSV.
 * Converting a collection of Java Beans into CSV.
+## b4 Manipulating and filtering
+* Manipulating and filtering while converting CSV into fixed width format.